 Gluten Free Blueberry Crumble Pie Tips

 - Keep the crust cold!
 You want to work fast when making the crust so that the oil doesn't melt.
-If the the coconut oil (or butter) melts, it mixes with the flour, creating a pasty or chewy dough instead of a flaky crust.
+If the coconut oil (or butter) melts, it mixes with the flour, creating a pasty or chewy dough instead of a flaky crust.
 Make sure your oil is cold by measuring it out the night before (or earlier in the day) and placing it in the fridge or freezer to set.

 - Bake the pie long enough.
 This one can be a little tough.
 Sometimes the top looks done, but the bottom of the crust isn't cooked through.
 I usually check this by sticking a fork down the inside of the pie and seeing how soft the dough is.
 You want a very nice, dark golden brown (but not burnt!) color on the crust you can see.
 If you're using a glass pie pan, you'll be able to see if the sides or golden which will also indicate it's done.
 The pie should be bubbling.
-If in doubt, bake it a little longer.
-As long as the crust is not burning, you'll be okay!

 FAQ